phnx47/dapper-repositories/README.md

 SQL Sentences
 =============

-Lets see some SQL sentences examples that this tool will create.
+Let's see some SQL sentences examples that this tool will create.
 "Users" POCO:

 	[Table("Users")]
 	public class User